 On this page: Learn how to apply to the Multicultural Community Counseling (CBB) (M.S.).

-*Note: This program starts every other year.
-The next admission cycle will be for Fall 2020.
+Note: This program starts every other year.
+The next admission cycle will be for Fall 2020 and then Fall 2022.

 Steps to Apply